pabloelustondo/Data-Insights/README.txt

 install node.js (version 7)

-Stop all the MobiControl services (MS, DS, Elastic Search Proxy Server(if you have it)) Ensure Port in TSOA.json and Appconfig.json match
+Stop all the MobiControl services (MS, DS, Elastic Search Proxy Server(if you have it)) Ensure Port in TSOA.json and Appconfig.json match.

 open a commend prompt
 git clone http://taipan:8080/tfs/SOTITFS/_git/CustomerBI